teresam3/PasswordGenerator/README.md

 Next I added the text onto my html that'll provide the user with context and directions as to how to create a password for themselves.
 As well as a navbar that I acquired from bootstrap.

 Next I styled the page simply to improve user interaction.

+With the javascript, I first created the variables for the prompts then for all the characters that are asked for.
+I then created an if/else statment for the amount of characters that then allows the other functions to go forward.